carobarreirov/todo-react/README.md

 ## Description

 This application is a simple to-do list app built with ReactJS.
 It sports a minimal design with a touch of soft UI elements, which makes it as delightful to look at as it is to use.
 The color palette centers around a vibrant pink (#e26565), bringing an element of fun to your daily task management.
-With the Laughingly Efficient To-Do List App, task management isn't just practical - it's also visually pleasing.
+With the To-Do List App, task management isn't just practical - it's also visually pleasing.

 ## Features